Child marriage in Afghanistan: Sharia law

 Islam, particularly the Sunni school of Hanafi, is central to Afghan culture.
 From the mid-18th to mid-19th century, Afghan society was mostly decentralized, leaving different ethnic groups to decide how they should practice and implement Hanafi principles.
 However, research has shown that family judges often made rulings that ignored the rights of women outlined in Sharia.

-Later, from 1880 to 1901, the Afghan ruler Amir Abd al-Rahman Khan created royal decrees based on Sharia which sought to eliminate child and forced marriage.
+Later, from 1880 to 1901, Amir Abdul Rahman Khan created royal decrees based on Sharia which sought to eliminate child and forced marriage.
 Similarly, as ruler from 1901-1919, his son Amir Habibullah Khan kept the same legislation in place in order to advance the rights of women.

-From 1973 to 1978, President Muhammad Daoud passed legislation related to family law, which was based on the more liberal Maliki law, and Decree Number 7 outlawed child marriage for girls under 16 and boys under 18 years of age.
+From 1973 to 1978, President Mohammad Daoud Khan passed legislation related to family law, which was based on the more liberal Maliki law, and Decree Number 7 outlawed child marriage for girls under 16 and boys under 18 years of age.
 Punishment for violators was also implemented, which included imprisonment for up to three years.

 Reasons for child marriage

 Compensation

-Badal, or marriage based on exchange, happens when two families agree to exchange female members of their families, often to offset the cost of a marriage or to strengthen familial ties.
-Baad, or compensation, is a marriage that occurs to compensate a victim's family if a crime has been committed.
-Young girls are married into the victim's family, which is supposed to resolve the conflict.
-Girls are also placed into marriages in order to repay large debts.
+Badal marriage occasionally occurs in rural parts where two families agree to exchange female members of their families, often to offset the cost of a marriage or to strengthen familial ties.
+It is arranged by parents or legal guardians to repay large debts or in some cases to compensate a victim's family if a crime has been committed.
+A single female is married into the victim's family, which is supposed to resolve the conflict.
+Badal marriages are ancient pre-Islamic practices and prohibited in Afghanistan.

-Rural

 The 2008 report "Early marriage in Afghanistan" said that regional differences accounted for a vast difference in child marriage incidence.
 Of the girls interviewed, 59% came from rural areas while 41% were from urban cities.
 Of those married at age 12, 75% resided in rural areas, as well.